Salazopyrin En-Tabs 500 mg gastro-resistant tablets

 Pregnancy

-Reproduction studies in rats and rabbits have revealed no evidence of harm to the fetus.
+Reproduction studies in rats and rabbits have revealed no evidence of harm to the foetus.
 Oral sulfasalazine inhibits the absorption and metabolism of folic acid and may cause folic acid deficiency.
 There have been reports of babies with neural tube defects born to mothers who were exposed to sulfasalazine during pregnancy, although the role of sulfasalazine in these defects has not been established.
 Because the possibility of harm cannot be completely ruled out, sulfasalazine should be used during pregnancy only if clearly needed.

 Breast-feeding